 Welcome to Cub's Class!

 Mrs Morris teaches the Cubs.
-Miss O'Brien, Mrs. Summerfield are the teaching assistants in Foundation 2.
+Miss O'Brien is the teaching assistant in Foundation 2.

 We are really excited to welcome your children to our class and we have lots of fun things planned for them.